ed-kung/CSUN-Econ-433/README.md

   - There will be two programming exams.
 These will be administered and completed in-class.

 - **Group Project (25%)**
-  - There will be a group project with three deliverables: 1) a review article for a research paper; 2) a research proposal; and 3) a presentation to the class.
-More information below.
+  - There will be a group project.
+See details [here](group-project.md).

 |  A     |  A-   |  B+   |  B    |  B-   |  C+   |  C    |  C-   |  D    |  F   |
 | ------ | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ---- |